sushiomsky/sql-tree/README.md

 # sql nested sets
-store a xml file into a nested sets sql table
+Manages a nested set/Tree structure with unlimited subdnodes in a sql table.